mzjb/DeepH-pack/docs/source/keyword/inference.md

 ## graph

-- *radius* : The cut-off radius to create the local coordinate systems.
+- *radius* : The additional cut-off radius for crystal graph created by the truncation that adopted in overlap matrices. `-1.0` means using the same truncation that adopted in overlap matrices.

 ## *JSON* configuration file